 Plant more than you think you will want, since you're trying to establish a large colony if you want to harvest anything other than leaves.

-Planting cut roots
+Planting cut ramp roots

 The operative word in this experiment though, is "can".
 Ramps can grow from cut roots, but it doesn't mean that you'll have a great success rate.
-Used in combination with seeds and transplants though, you'll have your own ramp patch in no time.
+Used in combination with seeds and transplants though, you'll have your own patch in no time.

-Other Edible Parts: Seeds, Flowers, and Scapes
+Other Ramp Edible Parts: Seeds, Flowers, and Scapes

 Scapes